CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 This project includes a broad range of tasks, and relies heavily on infrastructure development.
 Accounting for this, we have not accomplish every task, given that there might be unexpected issues related with third-party components.
-We divided the tasks into Base, Target, and Reach, where we completed base tasks by mid November, Target tasks by the project deadline, and Reach tasks if time permits.
+We divide the tasks into Base, Target, and Reach, where we completed base tasks by mid November, Target tasks by the project deadline, and Reach tasks if time permits.
 As this is a continuing research project, we plan on continuing this